Karandra/Things-about-Karandra/things_kerber_hates.md

  - Sciter.
  - "... has been left as an exercise of the reader" phrase.
  - Stupid macros in "Windows.h".
- - Tasks where he needs to type missing word in sentences and dialogs.
+ - Tasks where she needs to type missing word in sentences and dialogs.
  - The word "indices".
  - Sudoku after playing Mass Effect: Andromeda.
  - Alcohol.